-For merchants, having customers in a subscription service allows the companies to better forecast what’s needed and thus have better management of their inventory.
-Plus, it’s much better for a company to have a lot of dedicated customers that are loyal to the company week after week, month after month than to have a handful of one-off customers who order once and then forget to return.
+For merchants, having customers enrolled in a subscription service allows the companies to better forecast what’s needed and thus have better management of their inventory.
+Plus, it’s much better for a company to have a lot of dedicated customers that are loyal to the company week after week, month after month, than to have a handful of one-off customers who order once and then forget to return.

 The drone industry really took off in 2015, when the Federal Aviation Administration (FAA) streamlined the registration process for companies.
 However, there still hasn’t been a pharmaceutical company that has fully integrated drones into their operations.
 With the need to protect patient safety being so important, most pharma companies are hesitant to take the leap just yet.
-However, as drone delivery companies continue to learn and grow, it’s just a matter of time before pharma companies jump on the drone bandwagon.
+However, as drone delivery companies continue to learn and grow, it’s just a matter of time before pharma companies jump on the bandwagon.

 Many businesses are already utilizing Artificial Intelligence in their marketing, and those that continue to do so will keep winning big.
 That’s because artificial intelligence helps businesses qualify leads faster and more accurately, and helps them show visitors more appropriate content.
 By delivering a progressive sequence of questions in automated chat conversations, businesses can quickly identify customers’ needs and then sort them into specific personas based on these needs.
 The AI then shows the customer relevant content that meets those needs.
 This reduces demand on human customer service, and assists visitors quickly and efficiently.
 It’s another win-win for businesses and customers, saving everyone time.